GloriaFriesen/ipso-facto/README.md

 - [ ] Publish to Google Play

 ## Known Bugs
-* Need to add login functionality
 * Need SharedPreferences
 * SavedLegislatorList
-    * Displays list of all saved legislators (not user specific)
-    * Need to connect user with saved legislator objects
     * Save Legislator button is at the bottom, not ideal
 * Layout is far from ideal, need to spend time improving especially across different screen sizes
 * Would like to display dialog fragment for search feature, in progress